Course Guide

 This course investigates the social meaning of medicine, health care, and disease in the U.S. from 1600 to the present.
 Major topics will include: the evolution of beliefs about the body; medical and social responses to infectious and chronic disease; the rise of medical science and medical organizations; the development of medical technologies; the role of public and government institutions in promoting health practices and disease treatments; and a particular focus on the history of reproductive health and justice.
 To explore the human experience of medicine, readings will address the experience of being ill, the delivery of compassionate care, the nature of the relationship between practitioner and patient, and ethics.
 Throughout the semester, the class will link medicine to broad issues in American history by examining the effects of class, race, religion gender, age, sexual orientation, lifestyle, and geographic region on health and medical care, as well as exploring themes such as consumerism, social movements and activism, politics and health care, patient expectations, and medical ethics.
 Course materials will include recent scholarly literature in the history of medicine, writings by physicians and patients, historical documents, films, websites, audio interviews, and artifact studies.

-A historical illustration of a man in a baseball uniform holding a baseball bat.
+A vintage print showing a man with a mustache holding a baseball bat

 History 280: History of Baseball